OCTOBER 22, 2017

 Blue Heron Nature Preserve

-Join the Georgia Conservancy and staff of Blue Heron Nature Preserve for a look into the natural and unnatural history of the Emma Wetlands property, and an opportunity to learn how the Preserve plans to shape the ecological future of the wetlands with the assistance of our resident beavers.
-This is a unique chance to see the lodge and dams that beavers have constructed, and learn how beavers and humans can co-exist even in a heavily urbanized environment like Buckhead.
+Join the Georgia Conservancy and staff of Blue Heron Nature Preserve for a look into the natural and unnatural history of the Emma Wetlands property.
+We will launch into our exploration of the environment from our brand-new Field Education Center, and examine how the Preserve and like-minded partners continue to shape the ecological future of the wetlands with the assistance of our resident beavers.
+This is a unique chance to see the dams that beavers have constructed, and learn how beavers and humans can co-exist even in a heavily urbanized environment like Buckhead.

 - Tour Details: Enjoy a guided hike and tour of the preserve